OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

 1. In Visual Studio Code, open the file **src\index.js**.

-1. Replace the entire contents of the file with the following code, and save the file.
+1. Delete all contents from the file and then put your cursor at the top of the empty file (line 1, column 1).

+1. With your cursor located at the top of the empty file in Visual Studio code, press the **[T]** button next to the following JavaScript code block in this Lab Guide to automatically copy/paste the code into **src\index.js**.

     ```
     'use strict';